Utcassyxz/DriverUS/src/README.md

 The initial setup leverages the `config` and `myconfig` modules to tailor the car's system parameters and settings to the target environment, ensuring optimal readiness.

 ### **2. Calibration**
-Sensors and motors undergo meticulous calibration to achieve maximum accuracy and responsiveness, forming the foundation for reliable and adaptive operation.
+Sensor and motor calibration fine-tunes the hardware for precision and responsiveness.
+Accurate calibration is critical to achieving dependable performance and adapting to variable conditions.

 ### **3. Training**
-The AI models are trained using TensorFlow, iterating through data processing, model refinement, and performance evaluation to enhance decision-making and navigation capabilities.
+Using TensorFlow, the AI models are trained through data-driven optimization.
+This iterative process refines neural network parameters to improve decision-making, navigation, and obstacle management.

 ### **4. Deployment**
-With FileZilla, the refined control software is deployed to the Raspberry Pi, enabling remote updates and real-time software management.
+With the help of FileZilla, the trained AI models and updated software are deployed to the Raspberry Pi.
+This process allows for real-time software updates and remote management.

 ### **5. Operation**
 The `Manage` module seamlessly integrates the AI models, sensors, and motors, coordinating their actions to achieve precision in autonomous navigation and environmental interaction.